InteractionDesignFoundation/handbook/library/back-end/conventions--laravel.md

 # Laravel conventions

+## Strategy

-First and foremost, Laravel provides the most value when you write things the way Laravel intended you to write.
+First and foremost, Laravel provides the most value when you **write things the way Laravel intended you to write**.
+It means better and more extensive use of native laravel features or Laravel “products” like Nova.
 Whenever you do something differently, make sure you have a justification for why you didn’t follow the defaults.

 Secondary, Laravel often provides few ways/APIs to archive your goals, in this document